What We Offer Through the Lifespan

 Religious exploration programs include more than classes.
 On a Sunday you might find the preschoolers singing songs about kindness, the 2nd graders engaging with a story about loss and bereavement, the 5th graders talking with a Muslim couple about Islam, the 7th graders learning about responsibility in a lesson from our progressive sexuality education program, and the high-school youth raising money for the local homeless shelter.
 Many programs incorporate social justice activities, worship opportunities, service trips, fellowship, and fun.

-The Director of our Ministry with Children and Youth (MCY), Toniann Read, and our minister, Rev. Dave Dunnt, lead some of our congregation’s lifespan programs, but volunteers from the congregation – parents and other members of the congregation – lead most of them.
+The Interim Director of Religious Education Melinda Mischik and our minister, Rev. Dave Dunn, lead some of our congregation’s lifespan programs, but volunteers from the congregation – parents and other members of the congregation – lead most of them.
 Teaching can be a very fulfilling way to deepen one’s own faith.

 Our religious exploration programs for children and youth are typically offered on Sunday mornings.
 Adult programs are offered throughout the week.